deysitirado36/Latin102/translation3.md

 8. He brought the bull with whom Pasiphae lay with alive from the island in Cerete to Mycenae.

-9. Diomedes, King of Thrace, and his four horses which fed on human flesh he killed along with the slave Abderus.
+9. He killed Diomedes, King of Thrace, and his four horses which fed on human flesh along with the slave Abderus.
 The horses' names were Podargus, Lampon, Xanthus, and Dinus.